-The first time you meet with your bankruptcy attorney, you likely won't have to bring much.
-However, as you and your attorney continue to work together, you'll need to provide some documentation about your finances in order to complete to necessary paperwork when filing bankruptcy.
+At your initial consultation with a bankruptcy attorney, you likely won't have to bring much.
+However, if you and the attorney continue to work together, you'll need to provide some documentation about your finances in order to complete to necessary paperwork when filing bankruptcy.

-Along with your bankruptcy petition, your bankruptcy attorney must file several schedules that list your assets, income and debts.
+Along with your petition, your bankruptcy filing will include several documents known as schedules that list your assets, income and debts.

 If you aren't sure which type of bankruptcy might be right for you, an attorney can help you decide which might work best under your state's bankruptcy laws.

 Typical documents and information taken into account during a Chapter 7 bankruptcy case include:

 A bankruptcy lawyer can help you determine which of this property can be included on the schedule of claimed exemptions and protected from liquidation.